 Children (and adults!) need to have good attention, memory, processing, and comprehension skills to fully learn information.
 Unfortunately, many children have weaknesses in these areas or come to a learning situation not quite ready to use these skills.
 Does that describe your child?
 It describes mine!
-There are a variety of activities we can do to “wake-up” their brains and build long-term skills in these areas.
+There are a variety of activities we can do to “wake-up” children’s brains and build long-term skills in these areas.
 As a homeschooling family, we use these activities to start our school day, but if you are not a homeschooling family, these activities can be used at other times to help build cognitive skills.
 Maybe right before homework would be a good time!

 In my post earlier this year, What Is Your Child’s Learning Style?, I discussed the three main senses we use to receive, process, and learn information: the auditory, visual, and tactile/kinesthetic (touch and movement) senses.
 Typically, your child will be strongest in one of these areas and he or she will use that sense primarily for learning while the other two senses take more of a “supporting role”.
 Sometimes, one or both of the other senses might actually be weak to the point of limiting learning potential.
 In our family, our children’s visual processing skills are weak to the point of limiting their learning.
 Since about 65% of people are visual learners, you can see how children who are weak in this area quickly become seen as “different learners”.
 Children with weaknesses in their auditory skills are also often at a disadvantage since so much schooling is presented verbally.